yannis182del/Remote-dev-tools/README.md

 track, and release great software.

 [Confluence](https://www.atlassian.com/software/confluence) - Confluence is your team workspace where knowledge and collaboration meet to achieve great things.

+## After Work 🍺

+[Gitcoin](https://gitcoin.co/) - Gitcoin is an open source bounties platform on the Ethereum blockchain.
+Gitcoin allows open source developers to get paid for their work contributing to open source projects and in return, the open source projects get exposure to a vast community of hard working developers they might not have had otherwise.

+[Codewars](https://www.codewars.com/) - Codewars is where developers achieve code mastery through challenge.
+Train on kata in the dojo and reach your highest potential.